dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Sink or Swim

+It refers to when you start working having to figure out everything by Usually there are catch phrases like: *"commit production code on the first days"*, *"impact on the first days"*, *"hit the ground running"* o the interview or on the job description.
+Discussing for when there is no on-boarding or explaining on how the infrastructure works.

+We are not advocating hand-holding the new employee but rather start from simple stuff and move on to more serious stuff that a person cannot deduce on their own like: "we use tickets which we manage with Jira" as a technical example, when to call out a client, when do you call out, does a specific person need to reach out first?
+Is it OK to interrupt people when they talk to ask questions in a meeting?

+As an example there was a place without any on-boarding at all with management was complaining if things were going wrong on top - more a "when" than an "if".
+Once a client asked something in an email to which the there was an immediate response.
+Then the marketing person was was told from their manager that they should have asked them before reaching out.
+There was lots of guesswork on whom to ask, when to ask, when not to ask, what is OK, what is not OK?
+Questions not related with the specifics of the job or the profession but how to function within the specific organization.

+Facebook does that but the new employee is on their first days being guided by a person who is already there guiding their steps.
+Then gradually that person acting as "training wheels" moves progressively more and more to the background as the new employee integrates with the organization.
+In other places that the same thing happens they assign something really trivial like "change the background color of that button".
+By doing a series of trivial tasks or some times janitorial tasks or even cleaning up the back log, one gets their head around the systems, learns how to set up a development environment, and so forth.

+When asked different places on why this happens the "official" answer was that there were not enough resources or in a more fake-polite English way that proper on-boarding would be a "luxury".
+In reality it is more a "smell" of bad
+management: people that became managers just by waiting their turn as other more proper managers were leaving or cases where the only developer (the one who actually got to "build a team around them") got promoted as the company expanded, which is a good thing, but without any training or learning on the new position.
+One of those functional idiots gave the semi-autistic response:
+"I did not have any on-boarding so neither should you", ignoring that different people have different needs or that he was there when there were very few people and minuscule infrastructure so things were very easy to guess while on-boarding for him happened but not formally.

+---

 This refers to when you finish the interview and then they drop you in the middle of the place with you having to figure out everything by yourself.
 Not having on-boarding or telling you how the infrastructure works.
 We are not